ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 ---

-6. What are the limitations of R-squared?
+Q. How do you interpret R-squared?

 <details><summary><b>Answer</b></summary>